 Standard 138 establishes uniform methods of laboratory testing for rating the thermal performance of ceiling panels manufactured for radiant panel heating and cooling of indoor spaces.
-This standard covers steady-state testing of ceiling panels at panel surface temperatures from 24°C to 65°C (75°F to 149°F) for nonmetal heat transfer elements in the ceiling panel or from 24°C to 150°C (75°F to 302°F) for metal heat transfer elements in the ceiling panel.
-Sensible cooling ceiling panels are tested from 14°C to 24°C (57°F to 75°F).
+This standard covers steady-state testing of ceiling panels at panel surface temperatures from 24°C to 65°C (75°F to 149°F) for nonmetal heat transfer elements in the ceiling panel or from 24°C to 150°C (75°F to 302°F) for metal heat transfer elements in the ceiling panels are tested from 14°C to 24°C (57°F to 75°F).
 This standard provides correction factors with respect to defined test conditions for the size of the test room, barometric pressure in the test location, and average air velocity in the vicinity of the test panels in order to ensure repeatable test results.

-This is a revision of ANSI/ASHRAE Standard 138-2005.
-This standard was prepared under the auspices of the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE).
-It may be used, in whole or in part, by an association or government agency with due credit to ASHRAE.
-Adherence is strictly on a voluntary basis and merely in the interests of obtaining uniform standards throughout the industry.
+This is a reaffirmation of Standard 138-2013.
+This standard was prepared under the auspices of ASHRAE.
+It may be used in whole or in part by an association or government agency with due credit to ASHRAE.
+Adherence is strictly on a voluntary basis and merely in the interest of obtaining uniform guidelines throughout the industry.
+This version of the reaffirmation has no changes.